pabloniklas/pebug/docs/source/commands.md

 ## Go: G [=address] [addresses]

 Go is used to run a program and set breakpoints in the program's code.
-As we saw in an Example for the ENTER command, the '=address' option is used to tell DEBUG a starting location.
+As we saw in an Example for the ENTER command, the '=address' option is used to tell PEBUG a starting location.
 If you use 'g' all by itself, execution will begin at whatever location is pointed to by the CS:IP registers.
 Optional breakpoints ( meaning the program will HALT before executing the code at any of these locations) of up to any ten addresses may be set by simply listing them on the command line.

 # Commands in the original DEBUG but not in PEBUG

 ## Input: I port